jeremiahrose/perfectFit.js/README.md

 Features:
 - The ONLY text fitting library that properly scales wrapped text.
-- Fits text to the exact size of a div, to the pixel, responsively.
+- Fits text to the exact size of a div, responsively.
 - Tiny (~4kB minified).
 - No event handlers.
 Runs once on page load, then lets CSS do the rest.
 - Options for minimum font size and vertical spacing.